What is Internal Pelvic Floor Physical Therapy?

 • Sweeping stretches over the muscle belly

-What type of training should the therapist have?
+What type of training should the therapist have for Internal Pelvic Therapy?

 Our Guide to Finding a Great Pelvic Floor Physical Therapist